What's on my Mac

-TunnelBear.
-I always use VPN for privacy.
+- TunnelBear.
+I always use a VPN for privacy.
 Also useful to bypass censorship in certain countries (Russia, Ukraine, Turkey, etc.)

-Bear.
-This is my go-to app for note-taking.
+- Bear.
+Bear is my go-to app for note-taking.
 It is cross-platform, though restricted to Apple's ecosystem.
-Clean design with plenty of themes, both light and dark, Markdown support.
+Clean design with plenty of themes, both light and dark, and Markdown support.
 I gladly purchased an annual subscription for $15.
-I'm considering a move to the native Notes app, but this will not happen unless Apple changes its ugly font and background, or at least allows some customization.
-This post is written in Bear.
+I'm considering moving to the native Notes app, but this will not happen unless Apple changes its ugly font and background or allows some customization.
+I wrote this post in Bear.

-1Password.
+- 1Password.
 I use 1Password to store logins, credit cards, documents and software licences.
-It's nice to keep everything in one secure place and to have it available across all devices. $ 36 a year, and totally worth it. iCloud Keychain is a great alternative, but with limited functionality and worse UI.
+It's nice to keep everything in one secure place and have it available across all devices—$ 36 a year and totally worth it. iCloud Keychain is a great alternative but has limited functionality and worse UI.

-Terminal.
-I don't use any advanced features, so I prefer the standard app over iTerm2 and other alternatives.
-Terminal.app supports dark mode, so whenever you switch to dark mode, it’ll change to dark profile.
+- Terminal.
+I don't use advanced features, so I prefer the standard app over iTerm2 and other alternatives.
+The Terminal.app supports dark mode, so it'll change to a dark profile whenever you switch to dark mode.

-Atom.
+- Atom.
 Atom is slow and memory inefficient.
-I chose Atom over other editors due to simplicity.
+I chose Atom over other editors due to its simplicity.
 It has gotten slightly better over the past few years.
-Previously, I used Sublime Text 3, which is a great editor, but it doesn't have the same ecosystem and isn't being developed as actively now.
+Previously, I used Sublime Text 3, a great editor, but it doesn't have the same ecosystem and isn't maintained as actively now.

-GitUp.
+- GitUp.
 An open-source Git interface.
 Lightweight (only 10 MB).
-I use it to create commits, rebase, resolve conflicts, undo/redo unwanted operations.
+I use it to create commits, rebase, resolve conflicts, and undo/redo unwanted operations.

-Paw.
+- Paw.
 REST client for testing APIs.
-Fantastic UI, has a lot of advanced features.
+Paw has a fantastic UI with a lot of advanced features.
 Quite pricey — I bought it with a 50% student discount for $25.

-Lightroom Classic + VSCO Film.
-To be honest, I'm not a huge fan of Adobe products and their Creative Cloud ecosystem, but I haven't found any solid alternatives to it.
+- Lightroom Classic + VSCO Film.
+I'm not a massive fan of Adobe products and their Creative Cloud ecosystem, but I haven't found any solid alternatives.
 I use Lightroom for photos taken with my camera.
-Photos taken using my iPhone are edited in VSCO on iOS.
+I edit my iPhone pictures in VSCO.